SuperBearAdventure/shicka/readme.md

 ### Commands

 - `/about` gives the link to this repository on `github.com`

+- `/bear <bear>` gives the gold time, the location, and the outfits of the given bear

 - `/count` gives the number of members of the guild